lauritssn/ubuntu-automation/README.md

 - **Firewall protection** with UFW (IPv6 enabled)
 - **System monitoring** with comprehensive Slack notifications and optional Netdata
 - **Real-time alerting** with intelligent Slack integration for all monitoring activities
-- **Docker support** with rootless mode and custom data directories
 - **Wireguard VPN** for secure remote access to services
 - **Automated scheduling** with systemd timers and instant notifications
 - **Comprehensive logging** with systemd journal integration